biodash/biodash.github.io/content/codeclub-setup/index.md

 You may prefer to install the software locally, so you can easily practice outside of Code Club.
 Alternatively, you can access RStudio (among other things) in your browser at the [Ohio Supercomputer Center (OSC)](http://osc.edu), where Code Club has a Classroom Project.
+We recommend that you make sure you have an active OSC account with access to the Code Club project either way, which can be a helpful backup option when something fails with locall installs.

 <br>